gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 ## Building The System

-I have already pre-soldered ESP32 Development board, GPS NEO-6M, and DHT-22 pins.
+I have already pre-soldered ESP32 Development board.
 From the photos you can see I am not that good at soldering.

 ![ESP32 Device Board](./images/ESP32DevBoard.jpg)